merkleID/covid-domains/README.md

 01-apr-2020 (no April Fool): ADDED EXCLUSION LIST

-If you feel your domain/s shouldn't be included in this list, just drop me a line to:
+If you feel your domain/s shouldn't be included in this list, just open an issue here or drop me a line to:

 luca AT merkle DOT id